Swift - ARC Overview

 <p>Welcome to Closure SRC</p>

+We can resolve the strong reference cycles for closures using Weak and Unowned References.
 When the closure and the instance refer to each other the user may define the capture in a closure as an unowned reference.
 Then it would not allow the user to deallocate the instance at the same time.
-When the instance sometime return a 'nil' value define the closure with the weak instance.
+When the instance sometimes returns a 'nil' value define that closure with the weak instance.

 class HTMLElement {